-3.9 Preparation for Use
+2.7 Preparation for Use

-Before injection, remove DUPIXENT from the refrigerator and allow DUPIXENT to reach room temperature (45 minutes for the 300 mg/2 mL pre-filled syringe or pre-filled pen and 30 minutes for the 200 mg/1.14 mL pre-filled syringe or pre-filled pen) without removing the needle cap.
+Before injection, remove DUPIXENT from the refrigerator and allow DUPIXENT to reach room temperature (45 minutes for the 300 mg/2 mL pre-filled syringe or pre-filled pen, 30 minutes for the 200 mg/1.14 mL pre-filled syringe or pre-filled pen, and 100 mg/0.67 mL pre-filled syringe) without removing the needle cap.
 After removal from the refrigerator, DUPIXENT must be used within 14 days or discarded.